sjstretton/screwed/08-Inequality.md

 **Summary**

 We've seen that wealth and income inequality can have deleterious social effects.
 We've noted the importance of income tax as a progressive tax reducing income inequality.
-We've also noted three methods of wealth acquisition that are both economically inefficient and unjust: land ownership, monopolies, and related unearned capital gains due to falling interest rates.
-In the next two chapters we will look at corporate structures; after that we will consider land; and finally environment and resource rents.
+We've also noted three methods of wealth acquisition that are both *economically inefficient* and *unjust:* Land ownership, monopolies, and related unearned capital gains due to falling interest rates.
+In the next two chapters, we will look at corporate structures; after that we will consider land; and finally, environment and resource rents.

 ---